 - Define your System of Record which will serve as your authoritative version of the truth for everything to do with your customers.
 For most businesses, this should be your CRM.

 - Identify your key business data sets (usually, product and or customer information) and ensure its accuracy and completeness.

 - Create a unique customer identifier by which to ensure data standards are applied consistently across systems.
 Broatch says this should be a unique number, rather than an email address, name or phone number, as the latter identifiers can and do change.

 - Ensure accountability across all 3 major facets of your implementation

 You’ve drafted your strategy, appointed your CRM champion and trained everyone up on your new data management and capture expectations.
 Great job!
 Now you must consider how you will ensure your best-laid plans and processes are followed through on.

 You’ve got your Project Manager, who takes care of the technical implementation; there’s also your CRM Champion, who will be accountable for your user adoption and training efforts.

 Broatch writes that it often pays to appoint a data steward as well.

-Since even good data decays (at a rate of 2.1% a month or more) you’ll need to make sure your data steward cleans duplicate, erroneous and out-of-date entries on a regular basis — whether that’s using your CRM’s built in data management tools, or with a third-party verification tool.
+Since even good data decays (at a rate of 22.1% per year) you’ll need to make sure your data steward cleans duplicate, erroneous and out-of-date entries on a regular basis — whether that’s using your CRM’s built-in data management tools, or with a third-party verification tool.

 - Find a solution matched to your goals and needs